PaddlePaddle/PaddleSpeech/README.md

   - Noise Perturbation (need background noise audio files)
   - Impulse Response (need impulse audio files)

-In order to inform the trainer of what augmentation components we need and what their processing orders are, we are required to prepare a *augmentation configuration file* in [JSON](http://www.json.org/) format.
+In order to inform the trainer of what augmentation components are needed and what their processing orders are, it is required to prepare in advance a *augmentation configuration file* in [JSON](http://www.json.org/) format.
 For example:

 ```
 [{